For more than a decade I’ve ranted about the ridiculous

 What’re you showing trick-or-treaters?

 Does your church throw a harvest party?
 Good.
 Now, start rethinking how you do ’em.
-(And not just to avoid
+(And not just to avoid spreading the cold, flu,

 Since it’s All Saints Eve, what about the saints?
 The Roman Catholics and some mainline churches have this down, but every church oughta get in on that.
-Remind your fellow Christians what the day is supposed to be about: Celebrate the great Christians of the past.
+Remind your fellow Christians what the day is supposed to be about: The great Christians of the past.
 Celebrate the heroes of faith—both those who’ve gone to be with Jesus, and those who are still around us, whom we know personally.

 That’s plenty. ’Cause too many Christians do nothing.